 In Chinese culture, duck represents fidelity.
 This recipe for the famous Beijing dish, consisting of juicy slices of duck with crispy skin, is served with Mandarin pancakes and hoisin sauce.
 The recipe states that you need to hang the duck in a cool, windy place for four hours; this is to make sure the duck is completely dry, inside and out, so it will get nice and crispy.
 If you don't have the proper place to hang the duck, you can place it in a cool room with a fan blowing on it.

 03 of 10

-As it is a Buddhist tradition that no animals should be killed on the first day of the lunar year, this dish made only of vegetables holds an important place on the Chinese New Year menu.
+As it is a Buddhist tradition that no animals should be killed on the first day of the lunar year, this dish made only of vegetables holds an important place on the Lunar New Year menu.
 From lily buds to bean curd sticks to bamboo shoots, this recipe is filled with symbolic foods, all of which are simmered in a flavorful sauce.

 04 of 10

 The word "sour" in the Chinese language sounds like "grandchild," so it is believed this dish will bring many grandchildren when served at family meals.
 This style of dish is popular in Cantonese cooking, and although the preparation may take some time, you will find that it is well worth the effort.
 Cubes of pork are marinated, then deep-fried in a batter to make it extra crispy, and stir-fried with pineapple in a sweet and sour sauce.Continue to 5 of 10 below.